-A Student Exploration of the Global Impacts of Climate Change on Human Health
+A Student Exploration of the Impacts of Climate Change on Human Health in the United States

 4. The visual model created by the entire class might look chaotic, but it gives students an opportunity to see, both visually and intellectually, the complexity of the interactions between the environment and human health.
-They can see that one event leading to a change in climate (an increase in temperature) can result in many different environmental conditions (increase in heat index, longer growing season, warmer water temperatures) which in turn can generate many different environmental hazards (prolonged exposure to heat, longer pollen season, rapid development of mosquito vectors) which in turn can result in many different potential health effects (heat related morbidity and mortality, increased incidence of asthma and allergies, and vector-borne diseases).
+They can see that one event leading to a change in climate (an increase in temperature) can result in many different environmental conditions (increase in heat index, longer growing season, drought) which in turn can generate many different environmental hazards (prolonged exposure to heat, longer pollen season, water scarcity) which in turn can result in many different potential health effects (heat related morbidity and mortality, increased incidence of asthma and allergies).
 It is a complex system.
-NOTE: A systems diagram is provided for the teacher's reference showing these connections - see PPT slide 12.
+NOTE: A systems diagram is provided for the teacher's reference showing these connections - see PPT slide 13.